crsh/papaja_man/README.md

 # papaja_man

-Manual for the R package papaja
+Draft of a manual for the R package [papaja](https://github.com/crsh/papaja)